Robust and healthy water systems

 Controlling private rainwater wells

-Creating extra buffer capacity by making intelligent use of the existing infrastructure.
-That’s the aim of Aqtiput, a concept developed by Aquafin in which private rainwater wells are deployed to combat flooding.
+Aqtiput is a concept in in which private rainwater wells are deployed to combat flooding.
 The Flemish municipality of Edegem participated in a demo project for this.

 Read more